THE ANALECTS OF CONFUCIUS

 James Legge himself, who derived the title “Confucian Analects,” actually arrived at the following literal meaning of title:

-As usual, Legge knows what he is talking about, making it hard to disagree with him—until he reaches his final choice.
-Actually, it would seem there is a title both more literal and descriptive of its character—namely, “Discourses.”
-William Soothill also conducted excellent research on the meaning of the Chinese title, however he then went on to choose an even more distant choice than Legge for his English title:
+William Soothill also conducted an analysis of the meaning of the Chinese title, however he then went on to choose an even more distant choice than Legge for his English title:

-Finally, the always sensible scholar Wing-tsit Chan also agrees with the literal translation of “Discourses” in his A Source Book in Chinese Philosophy.
-A few years later he also translated it as “Conversations,” saying:
+The always sensible scholar Wing-tsit Chan also seems to agree with the literal translation of “Discourses,” placing it before “Analects” in his parenthetical, in the introduction to the text in A Source Book in Chinese Philosophy:

 ⚬ ⚬ ⚬